-The Surprising Original Titles of 10 Classic Books
+The Surprising Original Book Titles of These 10 Classics

 George Orwell’s dystopian novel was originally titled The Last Man in Europe, but publishers felt this wasn’t commercial enough.
 Considering this harrowing book has sold over 30 million copies, we’d say they made the right choice.